rieckpil/progmot/content/post/one-year-course-release.md

 toc: true
 ---

 _**TL;DR:** This 6500 words long article is a one-year retrospect after launching my first paid online course.
-Learn about my initial strategy, the actual journey, the mistakes I've made and my recommendations._
+Learn about my initial strategy, the actual journey, the mistakes I've made, and my recommendations._

 It's been a year since I launched my first paid online course: the [Testing Spring Boot Applications Masterclass](https://rieckpil.de/testing-spring-boot-applications-masterclass/).
 There's a lot of things I've learned along the way and mistakes I've made.

-This article gives you an inside view to this project.
+This article gives you an inside view of this project.
 We'll cover the technical setup, how I've planned and recorded the video lessons, and my sales and marketing efforts.

-A short note about my background: On [my main blog](https://rieckpil.de/) I'm creating content about Java, Testing, Spring Boot and AWS.
+A short note about my background: On [my main blog](https://rieckpil.de/), I'm creating content about Java, Testing, Spring Boot, and AWS.
 In August 2020, I launched the Masterclass as my first paid online course.
 This online course is an in-depth resource for deploying Spring Boot applications with more confidence.
-The course showcases various recipes, tips & tricks and recommendations to test real-world Spring Boot applications.
+The course showcases various recipes, tips & tricks, and best practices for testing real-world Spring Boot applications.

 _**Disclaimer**: Figuring out which tools to use for such a project was quite an effort.
-Especially as I started form scratch.
+Especially as I started from scratch.
 I spent various evenings screaming at my misbehaving checkout setup.
-At various places in this article I'll reference the hardware, tools, and software I'm actively using.
+I'll reference the hardware, tools, and software I'm actively using at multiple places in this article.
 The marked links (*) are affiliate links.
 I paid the price (mostly time) to figure out this lightweight course selling setup - so you don't have to.
 I get a small cut if you buy them via one of these links._

 Let's get started.

 ## The Initial Strategy

-To better understand my journey, let's take a brief look at my content creation history:
+To better understand my journey, let's take a brief look at my content creation history.

 Back in November 2017, I published my [first blog article](https://rieckpil.de/summary-of-the-container-conf-2017/).
-While these few articles were rather random (both in the topic and timing), I soon established the habit to constantly write about something.
-Since then, I've been writing articles for various topics, mainly about Java and its framework ecosystem.
+While the first few articles were somewhat random (both in the topic and timing), I soon established the habit to write about something constantly.
+Since then, I've been writing articles for various topics, mainly about Java and its ecosystem.
 Many of the blog posts were the result of my learnings at work or hands-on tutorials I wish I had found on Google when I learned a new technology (especially Java EE).

 At the end of 2019, I reached the milestone of 100 published articles on my site.

-After writing `text/plain` for some years, I thought the next natural step was to also create video content.
+After writing `text/plain` for three years, I thought the next natural step was creating video content.

 I gave it a shot and uploaded a [first video on YouTube](https://www.youtube.com/watch?v=GM5ftYM_W90) in May 2019.
 The audio quality was bad, and the video had black bars as I didn't record 16:9.
 That didn't matter, as I was happy to leave my comfort zone and have _something_ uploaded.
 I was sure that the quality of every upcoming video would improve anyway.

 > Perfection is the enemy of progress

-With these two content platforms (blog & YouTube) in place, I continued creating content for a variety of topics.
+With these two content platforms (blog & YouTube) in place, I continued creating content for various topics.
 There wasn't a clear target audience I wanted to reach.
 Whenever a topic worth talking about popped up, I sat down and wrote about it.
 I usually switched frameworks between the articles and hence wasn't targeting a specific set of Java developers.

 In the last two years, I have naturally discovered my content niche.
-I started focussing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a common framework) applications.
+I started focussing more on one specific topic instead of serving all Java developers: Testing Java and specifically Spring Boot (a well-known framework) applications.

 The benefit of this niche is that almost nobody talks about testing in their articles.
 They showcase shiny new features or tools but nearly never tackle the testing part.